Last Updated on January 22, 2023

 You can see here that the majority of these monsters are melee-based combatants.
 They all receive a damage resistance to bludgeoning, piercing, and slashing damage while in dim light or darkness, and most of their special abilities are an aura effect that takes place within 5-15 feet.

-Mostly solitary hunters derived from negative emotions surrounding isolation and despair, it makes sense they would be craving the comfort of touch and closeness.
+Most solitary hunters derived from negative emotions surrounding isolation and despair, so it makes sense they would be craving the comfort of touch and closeness.
 Hence, they are melee combatants.

 Where Can We Find Sorrowsworn?